roundchuan/P3D-CTN/README.md

 # P3D-CTN

 A two step manner.
 First, tube proposals are generated from P3D-module, and box proposals are produced from 2d-module based on the tube proposals.
+## Installation
+just follow Caffe standard installation instructions.

+## Datasets
+download three benchmark datasets(JHMDB, UCF101, UCFSports)
+use the scripts on P3D-module/datasets to generate the data format for training

 ## P3D-module
 ### Training